kangarko/CoreArena/README.md

 * Realistic physical engine making arenas fully destroyable.
 * Class upgrades and reward system.
 Can by synchronized over MySQL (and across BungeeCord).
-* Well-made menus anda  powerful user interface in-game.
+* Well-made menus and a  powerful user interface in-game.
 * Unique monster spawner options (clickable using a GUI).
 * 5 minutes setup with visual creation without complicated config files.
 * Fully automated, no admin required to manage games.